Justus Möser: Legacy

 In his review of Justus Möser's economic views, Jerry Muller (1990) stated that Moser was a "precursor of modern conservatism" and that his views on 18th Century capitalism would offend many a 21st Century conservative.
 Muller (1990) points out that "for Moser the expansion of the market was primarily a threat".
 According to Möser the market "in tandem" with "cameralism and capitalism threatened to erode the existing... institutions which he so valued."
 Muller (1990) added more on this point: "New forms of capitalist economic organization... have led to the disappearance of the link between ownership of property and civic responsibility."
 Möser lamented that "Men are so involved in acquisition... that they no longer have time for political concerns and public life."

 Thus Muller (2002) argues that Möser's views on the economic and political aspects of society contrast sharply with those of his much more renowned contemporary Adam Smith.
 Möser anticipate some of the ideas of the German Historical School and the social market economy.
 Möser can be seen as the German counterpart to Edmund Burke.
 Knudsen (1986) sees him as a man of the Age of Enlightenment who sought to understand the world around him.

 Möser's Vermischte Schriften (1797–1798)

 Möser's Vermischte Schriften (1797–1798) published by Christoph Friedrich Nicolai with a biography balances its insights into human nature with humour and witty sallies.
 He was also a poet of some repute, and in 1749 published a tragedy, Arminius.
 Möser also wrote short stories, at least one of which was published in English, a witty letter from a lady to her Chaplain, on the terrors of idleness.
 A statue of him by Drake was unveiled in Osnabrück in 1836.

 Sämtliche Werke

 Möser's collected works in 10 volumes, Sämtliche Werke, were published by B.R.
 Abeken, 1842–1844.
 His daughter, Jenny Voigts edited and published Justus's letters.They are online in German at the Internet Archive.
-Johann Goethe was interested in his writings and included information about him in his own autobiography.
+Goethe was interested in his writings and included information about him in his own autobiography.